BOARD OF DIRECTORS

 Contra Costa County

 Janessa received her degree in Agricultural Science and Education from California State University, Chico.
-Janessa currently serves the public as an Agricultural Biologist for the county of Contra Costa.
-In her current role as an agricultural biologist, Janessa helps regulate the Pest Management, Phytophthora ramorum and High Risk Pest Exclusion programs.
-She also contributes to the annual County Crop Report.
+Janessa currently serves the public as a Deputy Agricultural Commissioner for the county of Contra Costa.
+In her current role as a Quarantine Deputy, Janessa helps regulate the Pest Detection, Glassy-Winged Sharpshooter, Nursery, Phytophthora ramorum and High-Risk Pest Exclusion programs.
 Her professional interests focus on educating the public about the importance of agriculture, developing relationships with stakeholders and mastering new skills in the workplace.

 Webmaster